SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/vector.md

 counties by state ID 24 (Maryland).

 Because the `counties` object is a kind of `data.frame`, we can use [dplyr](){:.rlib}
 verbs such as `filter` on it, just as we would with a non-spatial data frame.
+After filtering, you can see that the bounding box is now much smaller.
 {:.notes}